openshift/cluster-operator/README.md

   * Deploy cluster operator to the OpenShift cluster you are currently logged into. (see above for oc login instructions above)
     * `ansible-playbook contrib/ansible/deploy-devel-playbook.yml`
     * This creates an OpenShift BuildConfig and ImageStream for the cluster-operator image. (which does not yet exist)
-  * Compile and push an image.
+  * `deploy-devel-playbook.yml` automatically kicks off an image compile.
+To re-compile and push a new image:
     * If you would just like to deploy Cluster Operator from the latest code in git:
       * `oc start-build cluster-operator -n openshift-cluster-operator`
     * If you are a developer and would like to quickly compile code locally and deploy to your cluster: